freeboardgames/FreeBoardGames.org/blog/source/_posts/Publishing-your-first-boardgame-io-game-in-FBG.md

 export default config;
 ```

-These two pieces is where the bulk of the game code will live.
+These two pieces are where the bulk of the game code will live.
 Let's use placeholders for now so you can see how everything ties together.
 In `src/games/checkers/board.tsx`:

 ```typescript
 import * as React from 'react';